linux-application-whitelisting/fapolicyd/README.md

  (db_max_size x percentage in use) / desired percentage = new db_max_size
 ```

-So, working from with example numbers, suppose max_size is 160 and it says
+So, working with example numbers, suppose max_size is 160 and it says it was
-it was 68% occupied.
+68% occupied.
 That is wasting a little space.
-Putting the numbers in the formula, we get  (160 x 68) / 75 = 145.
+Putting the numbers in the
+formula, we get  (160 x 68) / 75 = 145.

 If you have an embedded system and are not using rpm.
 But instead use the file
 trust source and you have a list of files, then your calculation is very